DC Improv: What to Expect

 Weather warning: Some fans like to get here before the listed door time.
 Just be aware that you will be waiting in line until the doors open – and there’s a very good chance that the line will be outside.
 We can’t guarantee on any given night that indoor space will be available for people waiting to see a show.
 So always check the weather and be prepared to stand outside while you wait.

-Most of the time, you check in at the box office – the desk that you see right when you walk in our main entrance.
-But sometimes we try to speed things up by checking people in before the doors officially open.
+Depending on the weather, you will check in either at the street entrance to our venue, or at the box office (just inside our main entrance).
 If you show up at the club and see one of our employees standing on the sidewalk near the entrance, go say hello.
 They’ll let you know if you can check in at that time.

 Getting Seated: Early Shows, Matinees and Lounge Shows